Rama – Dr. Frederick Lenz

-Born on February 9, 1950 in San Diego, California, his family moved to Connecticut when he was three years old.
+Born on February 9, 1950, in San Diego, California, his family moved to Connecticut when he was three years old.
 His mother’s family had a large home in Stamford.
 His first immersion into the deep, absorbed states of consciousness, known in Sanskrit as Samadhi, happened when he was only three years old.
 He recalled sitting in his mother’s garden as it dissolved into light and the world went away.

 In his youth, Rama at first attended Catholic schools and then, upon his parents’ divorce and his father’s subsequent remarriage, attended Stamford public schools.
-As a young teen, he recalled reading an entire set of (unopened) books he found in his father’s library on the subject of Buddhism.
+As a young teen, he recalled reading an entire set of books he found in his father’s library on the subject of Buddhism.
 He felt a natural affinity for the teachings.

 In his college years, Rama attended the University of Connecticut where he was inducted as a member of Phi Beta Kappa and graduated Magna Cum Laude.
 After winning a highly competitive State of New York Graduate Council Fellowship, he received his MA and Ph.D. in English Literature from the State University of New York at Stony Brook.

 While avidly pursuing his academic studies, he also spent thousands of hours teaching and offering free meditation workshops to people across the globe.
 He was instrumental in thousands of people learning how to meditate.
-Soon after receiving his Ph.D., he became a best-selling author -- his first book, Lifetimes – True Accounts of Reincarnation, was hailed for its honest, straightforward stories of real people’s past life memories.
+Soon after receiving his Ph.D., Dr. Lenz became a best-selling author.
+His first book, Lifetimes – True Accounts of Reincarnation, was hailed for its honest, straightforward stories of real people’s past life memories.
 He was invited to speak on many television shows and at universities.